saphalpdyl/gcms/README.md

+I'll update the documentation to reflect the new push command details and add the Go install method for installation.
+Here's the revised documentation:

 # GCMS (GitHub Content Management System) 🗃️
 GCMS is a command-line interface (CLI) tool designed to manage content on GitHub repositories efficiently.
 It provides a set of commands to initialize, configure, and manage content through github, making it easier to handle content directly from the terminal.

 [![Tech Stack](https://skillicons.dev/icons?i=go)]()

 ## Features
 - **Initialize Repositories**:
   - `gcms init --empty`: Initializes an empty repository and sets it as the GCMS repository.
   - `gcms init --from <github_link>`: Clones an existing repository and configures it as the GCMS repository.
 - **Repository Information**:
   - `gcms info repo`: Displays information about the local GCMS repository.
   - `gcms info remote`: Shows details about the remote GCMS repository.
 - **Detach Repositories**:
   - `gcms detach`: Soft detaches the local repository from the remote.
   - `gcms detach --hard`: Hard detaches and deletes the remote repository, given sufficient permissions.
 - **File Management**:
-  - `gcms push <filename>.html`: Pushes an HTML file to the repository.
+  - `gcms push <filename>`: Pushes a file to the repository.
+  - `gcms push (-g / --group) <group_name>`: Pushes files grouped under a specific name.
-  - `gcms push (-c / --convert) <filename>.ipynb`: Converts a Jupyter Notebook file to HTML and pushes it to the repository.
+  - `gcms push (-m / --metadata) <metadata_key>:<metadata_value>`: Adds metadata to pushed files.
   - `gcms list`: Lists all files in the local repository.
-  - `gcms remove <filename>.html`: Removes files from both the local and remote repositories.
+  - `gcms remove <filename>`: Removes files from both the local and remote repositories.
   - `gcms update`: Pulls from remote and updates

 - **Health**
   -  `gcms doctor`: Checks health of the installation

 ## Commands
 | Command | Description |
 |---------|-------------|
 | `gcms` | Show menu |